 A Development Unit Public Facilities Framework Plan provides documentation and organization of key public facilities that will support the Development Unit, and when appropriate, the entire Retained Property.
 The Development Unit Public Facilities Plan shall show the conceptual location, size and type of any proposed public facility planned within a Development Unit.
-The Public Facilities Framework Plan is made up of Schools, Police, Fire and other Emergency Services.
+The Public Facilities Framework Plan is made up of Schools, Police, Fire, other Emergency Services or other Public Facilities.
 The Public Facilities Framework Plan should include the following: